 The Annual Mother's Day Walk for Peace started in 1996 so mothers of murdered children could receive support and love from their neighbors.
-Twenty-eight years later, the Annual Mother’s Day Walk for Peace continues to be a powerful way to honor loved ones who have been murdered and embrace our shared responsibility in creating more peaceful communities.
+Twenty-nine years later, the Annual Mother’s Day Walk for Peace continues to be a powerful way to honor loved ones who have been murdered and embrace our shared responsibility in creating more peaceful communities.

 Historically, the communities of Dorchester, Roxbury and Mattapan have some of the highest and most concentrated levels of poverty in Massachusetts.
 Studies have shown that a lack of resources coincides with high levels of violence.